- Marshall Hall (single & double rooms)

 If a prospective student wants to cancel their housing application, they should email the Office of Residence Life at firstname.lastname@example.org.

-Room assignments will be mailed by mid-July.
+Room assignments will be emailed by mid-July.
 Students receive information on which hall and room they’ve been assigned to, roommate names and contact info (if applicable) and more details about the residence hall, including what to bring and how to get in contact with the floor Resident Assistant (RA).
 We will also include details about move-in day.

 Not necessarily.
 You should be comfortable with living in any of your top hall preferences.
 When signing your housing contract, you are not guaranteed a specific room or hall, and could be placed in any of our halls across campus.
 Don’t worry, though!
 All of our halls are awesome and we’re confident you’ll have an excellent experience and meet incredible people no matter where you live.

 It is very common for students not to request a specific roommate.
 In this case, students are assigned roommates based on their hall preferences and answers to the compatibility questions.
 Students do have the option to request a roommate.
 Students may also request a proximity request/neighbor if requesting a single room.
 Roommates requesting to live with or near each other must have identical hall preferences and request each other on both applications in order for us to try to make the match.